Thursday, 27 November 2014

 As was said before Hessayon and Finnegan do not agree with the linguistic turn.
 Also they were hostile to a Marxist interpretation.
 They treat the matter of radicalism from a purely academic standpoint.
 However such a topic such as the level of radicalism in the English revolution requires a political understanding.
 Hessayon is also very hostile to “dangerous extremists” hijacking of groups such as the Levellers for their own modern day political agenda.

-Hessayon recently levelled this very serious charge at Edward Vallance.
+Hessayon recently leveled this severe charge at Edward Vallance.
 In a review of his book for the Institute of Historical Research website.
 Hessayon crossed a line in a nasty and inaccurate attack.

-This is a very serious charge and wildly inaccurate.
+This is a far-reaching charge and wildly inaccurate.
 Vallance correctly sought to defend his work, political and historical integrity.
 It is worth quoting in some detail Vallance’s response.
-While I have differences with Vallance I believe Hessayon’s remarks were disrespectful and wide of the mark.
+While I have differences with Vallance, I believe Hessayon’s remarks were disrespectful and wide of the mark.

 Reply by Edward Vallance